-The UK currently adopts a pro-innovation, regulator-led approach to AI regulation, relying on existing regulators to produce non-statutory guidance on AI - meaning the UK does not Germany currently have specific legislation governing its Besides the EU AI Act and general principles, use in the workplace.
-The use of AI therefore Germany has no comprehensive separate needs to be assessed in the context of existing legislation on Al. However, parts of other UK employment, equality, data protection, and legislation remain relevant.
-For example, under intellectual property legislation, which may the Works Constitution Act (and other legislation), indirectly impact AI use in the workplace.
-This works councils can appoint an expert to better means, for example, that employers need to understand the tools or to inform the works be alive (amongst other issues) to the potential council about new work methods, including AI. biases and discriminatory outputs from using As any software that processes individual data is Al in a work context, and how to mitigate subject to strong co-determination rights in any those risks. event, it has not (yet) been considered necessary However, this approach may change as to further update the laws, as many aspects of awareness grows around how AI will radically the effects of AI tools are co-determined already change the workplace, and that regulation will under the existing legal framework.
-The works be needed to balance the benefits with the legal councils also have an important voice in the implementation process.
+Besides the EU AI Act and general principles, Germany has no comprehensive separate legislation on AI.
+However, parts of other legislation remain relevant.
+For example, under the Works Constitution Act (and other legislation), works councils can appoint an expert to better understand the tools or to inform the works council about new work methods, including AI.
+As any software that processes individual data is subject to strong co-determination rights in any event, it has not (yet) been considered necessary to further update the laws, as many aspects of the effects of AI tools are co-determined already under the existing legal framework.
+The works councils also have an important voice in the implementation process.